Frequently Asked Questions

 About the Cinema Studies Institute (CSI)

-In 2020-2021, CSI received approximately 80 doctoral applications and 110 MA applications.
+In general, CSI receives approximately 80-100 doctoral applications and 40-50 domestic MA applications each year (we do not accept international MA applications at this time).
 Approximately eighty percent of the doctoral applications were from international students.

-The exact number varies from year to year, but typically 4-6 new doctoral students and 10-12 new MA students join CSI each year.
+The exact number varies from year to year, but typically 4 domestic doctoral students, 1 international doctoral students, and 10 new MA students join CSI each year.

-Each year CSI admits at least one, and sometimes more, international students to the PhD program.
+Each year CSI admits one, and in rare cases two, international students to the PhD program.
 Due to our current structure for financial support, we are not able to consider international MA applicants.
-We will re-assess this decision in 2025.

 Both the MA and PhD programs are full-time.
 No part-time options are available.